 Often there are times when an inmate must remain in their present location, whether that is for operational security, or to enable the inmate to complete a treatment class.
 The Movement Holds/Restrictions module allows staff to place temporary or permanent holds on the inmate to prevent other staff from planning movement of the inmate.
 These holds can either be manually activated or activated by the system at specific trigger points.

 To ensure that inmates who should not be located near each other are kept separate, the Do Not House With (DNHW) module in the Mi-Case Offender Management solution provides the ability to accurately track the inmate relationships and reasons why they should be kept separate.
-This is visible to other areas of the application to ensure that staff are away of any issues during Transportation or Program placement.
+This is visible to other areas of the application to ensure that staff are aware of any issues during Transportation or Program placement.

 Much in line with the difficulty facing agencies when transporting inmates - locating a suitable cell for an inmate is an equally difficult security decision.
 The Mi-Case Offender Management solution has a rule-based cell identification system which allows staff to locate a list of potentially suitable cells for an inmate based on availability and business rules.